levitation-well/Chip-AgentX/README.md

 ### License

 This project is licensed under the **PolyForm Noncommercial License 1.0.0**.
-It is free for non-commercial use only.
-Commercial use — including use inside any company or for-profit organization — requires a separate commercial license.

-To discuss a commercial license, contact the author at merlin_working@outlook.com or open an issue in this repository.
+contact the author at merlin_working@outlook.com or open an issue in this repository.

 See [LICENSE](./LICENSE) for the full legal text.